jochenalt/Pentapod-Design/docs/startup-procedure.md

 * After 30s, Odroid is up as well and start to initiate the communication with the cortex
 * Odroid asks the cortex for all servo angles and the IMU values and continuously broadcasts that to the webserver node
 * Once the webserver receives the command to start, Odroid computes the position of all legs via forward kinematics, and turns torque on.
-* ODroid is playing a startup procedure that moves each leg one by one in an upright position (This came from the time when I head the weak thigh servo, and it could stand up only when all legs help.
+* ODroid is playing a startup procedure that moves each leg one by one in an upright position (This came from the time when I head the weak thigh servo, and it could stand up only when all legs helped.
 Maybe this is not necessary anymore now)
-* Once all legs are perpendicular on the ground, it stands up.
+* Once all legs are close to a perpendicular position to the ground, it stands up.

 <img src="../videos/standup-procedure.gif"/>